ShaneShipston/arcadia-cli/readme.md

 "src/scss/style.scss": "@import \"blocks/call_to_action\";"
 ```

 Additionally if there are multiple pieces of code that need to be altered.
 You can include an array of modifications to be performed on a per file basis.
-For example, the first one will append to the bottom of the file and the second will append after the target.
+For example, the first one will append to the bottom of the file and the second will prepend the target.
+The mode can consist of either "append", "prepend", "replace" or "remove"

 ```json
 "src/scss/style.scss": [